ginger51011/pandoras_pot/README.md

 # The max amount of simultaneous generators that can produce output.
 # Useful for preventing abuse. `0` means no limit.
 max_concurrent = 100

+# The amount of time in seconds a generator can be active before
+# it stops sending. `0` means no limit.
+time_limit = 0

+# The amount of data in bytes that a generator can
+# send before it stops sending. `0` means no limit.
+size_limit = 0

 [logging]
 # Output file for logs.